 In every business firm there are two types of profits a business earns, first is capital profits on all capital investments and second is revenue profits which earn on all business operations.

-There are many types of differences and the definitions of capital and revenue profits.
+There are many types of differences between capital and revenue profits.

 - Profit earned on the sale of fixed assets(excess of selling price over the cost price).

 - The premium on the issue of securities.

 - Profit from the absorption of another firm.

 - Profit remaining on Re-issue of forfeited shares.

 Capital expenditure and revenue expenditure are also affecting profits.
 But there are also differences between revenue income and capital income.

 Profit earned in the ordinary course of business is called revenue profit.

 Revenue Profit Examples: